veedahv/veedahv/README.md

 -->
 <!-- Hi there 👋 -->
 I am a Frontend Web Developer based in Uyo, Nigeria.
 I am a studying computer engineering at the University of Uyo, Uyo, Akwa Ibom State, Nigeria.
->I am currently learning vue js and working on improving my technical writing skill.
+>I am currently learning angular.

 ### I am comfortable with: